smirnovartem8/Milandr/Миландр. Software pack для Keil MDK 5 для МК 1986ВЕ9х,1Т,3Т,4У_v1.5.3/Examples/MDR1986VE1T/Ethernet/readme.txt

   - Edit the MDR32F9Qx_config.h to set appropriate run-time parameter checking level.
   - Compile and link together all .c files and load your image into the target board.
   - Run the example.
+If used FIFO mode, config scatter file to DMA enable.

  * <h3><center>&copy; COPYRIGHT 2013 Milandr</center></h3>
  */